Frozenbox/frozenchat/README.md

 ## Design principles

-* Beauty and security are the key points of this project
+* Be as beautiful and easy to use as possible without sacrificing security or privacy
 * Rely on existing, well established protocols (XMPP)
-* It works with any XMPP server
-* It is compatible with Google Talk services
+* Do not require a Google Account or specifically Google Cloud Messaging (GCM)
 * Require as few permissions as possible

 ## Features